jasonchuangkw/project_genshin/README.md

 Note:<br>
 The abyss score is calculated based on the highlight level of Abyss Reached (Max = 36 (12 floor x 3 chambers))
 HoyoLab limits the showcase of maximum of 8 characters and 8 weapons, therefore the maximum no. of constellations and refinements are 48 and 40 respectively.

+For the complete analysis, please refer to eda_and_analysis.jpynb found in the code folder.
 _______
 ### Limitation of Study